Case Study 01 // Component reviews UK service firm

 REPORT_OUTPUT_05

-A second AI step turns each recommendation into a properly-formed user story.
+A second pass: the same AI tool turns each finding into a properly described job.
 That replaces the business analyst’s write-up entirely.
-The backlog is ready in the same session as the review.
+The team’s work queue is ready in the same session as the review.

 Total Time per Item 20 minutes